Image Recognition Apps: Complete Guide

 Image recognition apps identify objects, text, landmarks, products, plants, animals, and visual categories from a photo.
 They are useful when you can see the subject but do not know the correct words to search for.

-At a practical level, these tools use computer vision, a machine learning field described by Wikipedia (https://en.wikipedia.org/wiki/Computer_vision), to compare shapes, colors, textures, labels, and patterns against learned references.
+At a practical level, these tools use computer vision, a machine learning field described by Wikipedia (Wikipedia – Computer vision), to compare shapes, colors, textures, labels, and patterns against learned references.
 Lens App is a free example because it lets users upload a photo and review likely matches without starting from a typed query.

-Visual identification helps when you have a photo but no name for the subject.
+Image recognition apps are most useful when an image is all you have and you need to figure out what it shows.
 The mobile tool is designed for quick scans with photos deleted after analysis, and results still need human checking when the answer affects safety, health, repairs, or purchases.

 How Image Recognition Apps Work